 In this new volume, ideas on observational research, clinical narratives based on 3-LM group discussions, and adaptations of the model for training candidates show more experience, more depth, more answers, and, of course, new questions.
-Contributors from three regions of the IPA have written extended case studies of ten psychoanalyses, rich in verbatim session material, focusing on the main dimensions of the patient’s psychic functioning, specific changes in the analytic process, and related interventional strategies.
+Contributors from three regions of the IPA have written extended case studies of 10 psychoanalyses, rich in verbatim session material, focusing on the main dimensions of the patient’s psychic functioning, specific changes in the analytic process, and related interventional strategies.

-The reader will find in the method and in the clinical narratives, new and clarifying points of view in the observation of transformations in patients in psychoanalysis and of the analysts’ techniques, useful both in professional development and in teaching candidates.
+The reader will find, in the method and in the clinical narratives, new and clarifying points of view in the observation of transformations in patients in psychoanalysis and of the analysts’ techniques, useful both in professional development and in teaching candidates.

 Table of Contents

-Ricardo Bernardi, MD, PhD is an Honorary Member of the Uruguayan Psychoanalytical Association, Emeritus Professor of the School of Medicine, Full Member of the National Academy of Medicine of Uruguay and Vice-Chair of the IPA Research Committee.
+Ricardo Bernardi, MD, PhD, is an Honorary Member of the Uruguayan Psychoanalytical Association, Emeritus Professor of the School of Medicine, full member of the National Academy of Medicine of Uruguay, and Vice-Chair of the IPA Research Committee.

-"This book is a relevant contribution to clinical, technical and theoretical psychoanalysis.
-The 3L Model was already introduced in the first volume of the Committee on Clinical Observation, and this volume shows how the group has continued deepening their work with this method in a quite remarkable way.
-While the aim is still to observe psychic change by studying clinical materials in groups, this time an important achievement has been made through the application of the model to different fields such as child analysis and clinical cases presented by candidates.
+"This book is a relevant contribution to clinical, technical, and theoretical psychoanalysis.
+The Three-Level Model was already introduced in the first volume of the Committee on Clinical Observation, and this volume shows how the group has continued to deepen their work with this method in a quite remarkable way.
+While the aim is still to observe psychic change by studying clinical materials in groups, this time an important achievement has been made through the application of the model to different fields, such as child analysis, and clinical cases presented by candidates.
 The latter contribute significantly towards fostering Psychoanalytic Education.
 The authors deal with sensitive and difficult subjects such as the notions of impasse, common ground or pluralism, among others, without eluding controversy, thus promoting a sincere dialogue between different theoretical approaches.
-The book is a must read for all those truly interested in contemporary psychoanalysis."
+The book is a must-read for all those truly interested in contemporary psychoanalysis."

 Virginia Ungar, M.D., IPA President

-"Change Through Time in Psychoanalysis, by a high-powered international team of respected psychoanalytic clinicians, researchers and epistemologists, is a major contribution to the current endeavour to develop new methods for studying psychoanalytic processes, bringing together psychoanalysts working from different theoretical models.
+"Change Through Time in Psychoanalysis, by a high-powered international team of respected psychoanalytic clinicians, researchers, and epistemologists, is a major contribution to the current endeavour to develop new methods for studying psychoanalytic processes, bringing together psychoanalysts working from different theoretical models.
 They are the first in this new field to look at what kinds of changes actually take place in psychoanalysis and how these come about, using an original and clinically meaningful combination of careful in-depth psychoanalytic exploration of detailed cases, together with more systematic forms of assessment.
 Their work on metaphors as anchor points for evaluating change is one particularly interesting example of how this kind of research remains rooted in, and contributes to, psychoanalytic thinking.
 I congratulate these excellent colleagues whose book is important reading for all of us who feel responsible for evaluating and validating what we really do and how and why patients can benefit from psychoanalysis."

-Bernard Reith, President of the Swiss Psychoanalytical Society, Past Chair of the EPF Working Party on Initiating Psychoanalysis, Co-chair for Europe of the IPA Working Parties Committee.
+Bernard Reith, President of the Swiss Psychoanalytical Society, past Chair of the EPF Working Party on Initiating Psychoanalysis, Co-Chair for Europe of the IPA Working Parties Committee